 Marion admits she got lost regularly.
 All the towns looked alike, railways twisted around like spaghetti, balloon barrages all over the sky, camouflaged airports, dummy air bases and then there was the British weather to contend with: fog, smog, smoke, rain and haze.
 They had to fly VFR, with no instrument training or radio facilities.

-Happiness to Marion was flying every day, sometimes 8 flights a day, 4 or 5 different aircraft, connecting deliveries to military bases, factories, maintenance and repair depots, some times using Ansons or Fairchild 24s as “taxis” between flights.
+Happiness to Marion was flying every day, sometimes 8 flights a day, 4 or 5 different aircraft, connecting deliveries to military bases, factories, maintenance and repair depots, some times using Fairchild 24s as “taxis” for the male fighter and bomber pilots between their bases.

 In two years she covered most of England and Scotland.
 Her favourite airplane was, without a doubt, the Spitfire.
 She found it light, graceful, easy to handle and “the most beautiful plane ever built.”